andrehrferreira/dek-CLI/README.md

 ?
 Directory for your project: /media/Dek/CLI/myproject
 ?
 What is the repository of this project? https://github.com/dekproject/CLI ?
 Do you want to use default skeleton?
 [Yes/No]
-?
-Do you want to install components for development mode?
-[Yes/No] ?
-Do you want to install some frontend framework? [nuxt/angular/react]
 ```

 ### Skeleton